robrousejr/Development-Fundamentals/readme.md

 ### 2.2 Return Kth to Last
 Implement an algorithm to find the kth to last element of a singly linked list.

+### 2.3 Delete Middle Node
+Implement an algorithm to delete a node in the middle (i.e., any node but the first and last node, not necessarily the exact middle) of a singly linked list, given only access to that node.